davidguzmanr/QCD-phase-transitions/README.md

 Routine to solve the system of integro-differential equations in Julia 1.3.

+> **A first approach to the study ofthe QCD phase transition in cosmology**<br>
+> Aldo Gamboa <sup>1</sup>, David Guzmán<sup>1</sup>, Victor Knapp<sup>1</sup>, José Padua<sup>1,2</sup><br>
+> <sup>1</sup>Facultad de Ciencias, Universidad Nacional Autónoma de México, <sup>2</sup>Instituto de Física, Universidad Nacional Autónoma de México, <sup>3</sup>NVIDIA<br>
+>
+> <p align="justify"><b>Abstract:</b> <i>The cosmological QCD confinement is studied as a first order phase transition with the MIT bag model.
+The basic concepts of cosmology, phase transitions, nucleation theory are introduced.
+The equations of the dynamics of the transition are established and a program is supplied for the numerical solution.
+The solution of the dynamics of the transition are studied varying the surface tension of the bubble, the critical temperature and the number of dynamical quarks for current limits.
+The objective of this article is to introduce the basics of the cosmological QCD phase transition for an advanced undergraduate or graduate student.</i></p>

 ## Project members ##

 * Aldo Gamboa, Universidad Nacional Autónoma de México